A3JConsulting/coffeepot/readme.md

 - Serial port & cable
 - Soldering station
 - Various tools
-- Gaffa tape
+- Duct tape

 ## The software
 In order to continously detect the state of the brewer we need to poll the physical scale every x seconds.
 We decided to create a buffered stream of polls in order to be able to analyse what happens over time.

-In order to make it easier to detect states, a finite state machine was implemented, and from there on we only hade to try and detect 1-2 different state transitions given the current state.
+In order to make it easier to detect states, a finite state machine was implemented, and from there on we only have to try to detect 1-2 different state transitions given the current state.

 ## The stack
 - C++